gvwilson/fiction/in-heck/index.md

 The reason quickly became apparent.
 "Class,
 we have a special treat today.
-How many of you know what a Prosecutor is?"
+How many of you know what a Regulator is?"
 Every hand shot into the air.
-"And how many of you know that we actually have some Prosecutors here in Rusty Bridge *right now*?"
+"And how many of you know that we actually have some Regulators here in Rusty Bridge *right now*?"
 Hands strained to reach even higher, and an excited murmur rippled through the room.